 Also known as Fork-spined Thorny Oyster, Mollusc, Orange Spiny Oyster, Oyster, Spiny Oyster.

-Found attached to dead corals, rocks and shell debris over intertidal zones down to deeper waters.
+Found attached to dead corals, rocks, and shell debris, over intertidal zones to deeper waters.
+Has a pure white shell and double forked spines.

 They feed on plankton.